Duchess Sophia Charlotte of Oldenburg: Later life

-After many rumors of potential husbands circulated after her divorce (including the aforementioned Baron von Plettenberg), Sophia Charlotte married in 1927 Harald von Hedemann, a former Potsdam police officer.
+After many rumors of potential husbands circulated after her divorce (including the aforementioned Baron von Plettenberg), Sophia Charlotte married on 25 September 1927 Harald von Hedemann (22 September 1887 – 12 June 1951), a former Potsdam police officer.
 He was forty and she was forty-eight.
 Despite his low status, the wedding was held at the grand ducal palace at Rastede Castle, and was attended by her father the ex-Grand Duke as well as a small number of both their relations.
 Sophia Charlotte was considered one of the richest women in the country, and the couple took up residence at the same castle where they were married.

 Sophia Charlotte died on 29 March 1964 in Westerstede.

 Personal traits and looks

 Sophia Charlotte was well-educated and was brought up with a quiet and unworldly upbringing.
 She was a good linguist and musician.
-She was also a talented water-colour painter.
+She was also a talented water-color painter.

 There were concerns of her well-being in Sophia Charlotte's youth, as her mother had suffered from ill health.
 By traveling to spa resorts and residing in warm weather however, she was able to overcome any signs of sickness.
-Once source stated right before her marriage that Sophia Charlotte had "developed into a thoroughly healthy and happy woman, whose fair hair and blue eyes, so entirely German, are somewhat piquantly associated with a delicacy of feature that suggests the Latin rather than the Teutonic origin".
+One source stated right before her marriage that Sophia Charlotte had "developed into a thoroughly healthy and happy woman, whose fair hair and blue eyes, so entirely German, are somewhat piquantly associated with a delicacy of feature that suggests the Latin rather than the Teutonic origin".
 According to another account, Sophia Charlotte was considered slim and graceful with pale, regular features.
 Contemporaries state she inherited some of the good looks and charm of her mother.
 As she was the only child of the Grand Duke by his first wife, she was a great heiress.
 Her wealth was often stressed when mentioned in articles and newspapers.
 One book called her "pretty, rich, and supposed to be very clever".
 Another contemporary source however calls her plain and uninteresting.